alexmrbarreira/pk_neuralnetwork_emulator/README.md

 The model takes as input the values of the parameters $H_0$, $\Omega_b h^2$, $\Omega_c h^2$, ${\rm ln}A_s10^{10}$, $n_s$ and $z$.

 NOTE: this was not extensively optimized, and so as is, it should not be used to produce results for research papers.
-Rather it can work as a starting point to explore other architectures and training ranges/strategies, generalize to other cosmological quantities (polyspectra, halo mass function, etc.), or simply illustrating how to use *python* and *tensorflow* in a concrete cosmology emulation application.
+Rather it can work as a starting point to explore other architectures and training ranges/strategies, generalize to other cosmology quantities (polyspectra, halo mass function), or simply illustrating how to use *python* and *tensorflow* in a concrete cosmology emulation application.

 ### Table of contents
 - [Dependencies](#dependencies)